Contribute Your Story!

 Want to share your voice, your art, or your ideas with a wider audience?

-This is your chance to be featured on BlackCanadianCreators.ca, a platform dedicated to uplifting Black Canadian content creators, artists, entrepreneurs, and storytellers across the country.
+This is your chance to showcase your expertise, passion or niche on BlackCanadianCreators.ca, a platform dedicated to uplifting Black Canadian content creators, artists, creative businesses or entrepreneurs, and storytellers across the country plus expat Canadians abroad.

-We’re calling all writers, creatives, reviewers, educators, visual artists, and community builders who are using their creativity to spark change, build community, and celebrate Black excellence in Canada.
+We’re calling all writers, creatives, reviewers, educators, pundits, visual artists, and community builders who are using their creativity to spark change, build community, and celebrate Black Canadian excellence.

 Why Share Your Work With Us?

-At Black Canadian Creators, we spotlight original stories that speak to the depth and richness of Black culture in Canada.
+At Black Canadian Creators (BCC), we spotlight original stories that speak to the depth and richness of Black culture in Canada.
 Whether you’re breaking down a cultural moment, profiling a local legend, reviewing a Black-led event, or sharing a personal essay—we want to help amplify it.

 Get your voice heard.
-Be part of a growing network of Black creatives and thought leaders.
+Be part of a growing network of Black creatives, entrepreneurs and thought leaders.

-Have you read the latest on BlackCanadianCreators.ca ?
+Have you read or heard the latest in

 ✅ Step One: Prepare Your Submission